The West's historic drought in 3 maps - KESQ

 As drought conditions have worsened in 2021, hundreds of stream and river locations are experiencing below-average flow.
 More than 50 percent of the western monitoring stations reported lighter-than-usual flows.

-Changes in streamflow affects the water supply for our own municipal use, crop irrigation and power generation.
+Changes in streamflow affect the water supply for our own municipal use, crop irrigation and power generation.

 Comments